theshieldslab/theshieldslab.github.io/_pages/people.md

 I am a senior biological sciences student and I am working in Dr. Shields’ lab as a researcher.
 I am currently testing Arkansas soils for antibiotic producing bacteria, as well as testing Tiny Earth protocols.
 My plans after graduation include continuing to conduct research, as well as choosing a doctorate program to apply to.
 One fun fact about me is that I serve as Secretary for the Women In Science.
 <img src='/images/Ally Headshot.png' width="15%">
 ### Allison Quick - B.S.
 Biology
-I am a senior biological sciences major and currently working on microbial bioinformatics using the tool ICEfinder to detect ICE/IMEs in smu genomes.
+I am a senior biological sciences major and currently working on microbial bioinformatics using the tool ICEfinder to detect ICE/IMEs in *S. mutans* genomes.
 After I graduate, I plan to go to dental school.
 One fun fact about me is that I am currently the president of the Pre-Dental Club.

 ## Alumni
 ---